Bentonville fire captain accused of assaulting Asian man outside Oaklawn Casino

-HOT SPRINGS, Ark. — A Bentonville fire captain is accused of assaulting an Asian man outside of Oaklawn Casino in Hot Springs, Arkansas.
+HOT SPRINGS, Ark. — A Bentonville fire captain has resigned after being accused of assaulting an Asian man outside of Oaklawn Casino in Hot Springs, Arkansas.

 According to an arrest report, on Saturday, March 13, at around 9:00 p.m., Hot Springs officers were called to the Oaklawn Casino about a fight.